Given that CP/M was the defacto operating system for the 8-bit microcomputer world why do we now mostly use operating systems from Microsoft?

 Gary Kildall died after a blow to the head during a biker brawl at a bar in Monterey, aged 52, but the exact circumstances of the injury have never been entirely clear.
 His final business venture before his premature death in 1994 was to develop a home PBX system which integrated land-line telephones with mobile phones.

-He also appeared regularly on TV co-hosting a chat show, Computer Chronicles, and remained an authority on the computer business.
+He also appeared regularly on TV, co-hosting Computer Chronicles, and remained an authority on the computer business.
 I also suspect that he retained delight in programming and expensive technological toys, despite everything.